WesnothRBY/picker/README.txt

     "Random" minimap dipslay in /campaigns/maps/
     Relying on macros from      /macros/RBY_Base.cfg

-RBY Era: /eras/
+RBY Eras: /eras/
-    Definition in               /eras/RBY_No_Mirror.cfg
+    Definitions in              /eras/RBY_No_Mirror.cfg
     Code that does the work in  /macros/RBY_Era.cfg Also some macros from       /macros/RBY_Base.cfg